All comparisonsTask Managers

 Checkvist

-Trello fails first because organizing tasks requires dragging cards across kanban columns instead of expanding nested bullet lists.
+Trello fails first because it requires dragging cards across kanban columns before expanding nested bullet lists before organizing tasks.

 Verdict